How to Actually Afford Amazing Wedding Photos and Video

-Don't worry about spending money on your album right now -- you should be focusing on hiring a photographer who will get great shots, says Sara Allen of onelove photography in California.
-Think of it this way: A fine art album is the perfect gift to give each other as a twist on the paper theme for your first anniversary.
-Some photographers, like Cory Ryan of Cory Ryan Photography in Austin, Texas, will even lock in the package price of an album for up to a year after your wedding.
-You can still enjoy and share your wedding photos the moment they're ready -- you'll get at least a portion of the digital files as soon as they're done editing and may even get access to an online gallery you can share too.
-The same goes for videography -- many will upload your highlight reel to an online platform like Vimeo, so you can email, tweet or post the link.
-By hosting your ceremony and reception at the same spot, you'll have more time to take portraits and family photos, and shoot the footage you want in your album or video, since you won't be traveling to several locations.
-If you follow this advice, you'll actually end up saving in a few other ways too, like transportation, rentals and venue charges (it's true!).
+If an album isn’t a part of your photography package already, don't worry about spending money on one right now.
+Focus on hiring a pro who will take great shots.
+Think of it this way: A beautiful album is the perfect gift to give each other as a twist on the paper theme for your first anniversary.
+Some photographers, like Cory Ryan of Cory Ryan Photography in Austin, Texas, will include in their packages price of an album for up to a year after your wedding.

+Where you choose to say “I do” and party can potentially affect your photo and video prices.
+By hosting the ceremony and reception at the same venue, you'll have more time to take portraits, cover cocktail hour and more, since you won't need to spend time traveling to several locations.
+You'll actually end up saving in a few other ways too, like transportation, rentals and venue charges.

-If you've crunched the numbers again and again and still can't make the photographer or videographer you really want work for your budget, don't give up just yet.
-They may still be able to help in other ways, like giving you a referral to someone within your budget who has a similar style.
+If you've crunched the numbers again and again and still can't make the photographer or videographer you want work for your budget, don't give up yet.
+They may still be able to help in other ways, like giving you a referral to another pro within your budget with a similar style.
 "I'm happy to suggest someone who's more affordable if my packages are out of a client's range.
 In the photography community, we're constantly referring to other people we admire," Ryan says.
-They may give you a few names of other pros they've tag teamed with before (often called associate or second shooters) who aren't as established yet, but charge less because they're just not as well known.
-Before you sign any contracts, meet with the shooter in person first -- you want to be sure you're comfortable with him or her because they'll be your wedding day shadow.
+They may give you a few names of other pros they've tag teamed with before (often called associate or second shooters) who charge less simply because they're not as well known (yet).
+Before you sign any contracts, meet with alternate pros in person first (and ask them these questions)—you want to be sure you're comfortable with him or her because they'll be your wedding day shadow.